rayestrada/toolkit/README.md

 The toolkit utilizes [Webpack](https://webpack.github.io/docs/) for JavaScript management.
 Webpack allows us to create a modular JavaScript project.

-The toolkit comes packaged with 4 compiled JavaScript files: init-carousel, init-map, init-modal, and init.js.
+The toolkit comes packaged with 4 compiled JavaScript files: carousel.js, map.js, modal.js, and script.js.
 The purpose of having a separate file for carousel, map, and modal is so these files can be included only on pages where they are needed.

-init.js imports all JS files from src/js/includes.
+init-script.js is the main js file and is being used to import JS files from src/js/includes.
 Require functions can be removed if you are not using a particular functionality.

-All custom JS code should be written in init.js, or in the appropriate toolkit file (i.e. accordion.js can be updated to match your specific use case).
+All custom JS code should be written in init-script.js, or in the appropriate toolkit file (i.e. accordion.js can be updated to match your specific use case).

 **Adding a new module:**

 - From NPM:
   - Follow steps outlined in **Node** section below
   - Add a new JavaScript file to src/js/includes, declare your node_module dependency, and add any custom code
-  - Add your new file as a dependency in init.js (e.g. ```require('./includes/my_new_file')```)
+  - Add your new file as a dependency in init-script.js (e.g. ```require('./includes/my_new_file')```)

 - Custom Library:
   - Add a new JavaScript file to src/js/includes, and add any custom code
-  - Add your new file as a dependency in init.js (e.g. ```require('./includes/my_new_file')```)
+  - Add your new file as a dependency in init-script.js (e.g. ```require('./includes/my_new_file')```)

 **Adding a new JavaScript distribution file**

 1. Add new file to src/js
 2. Open gulpfile.js and find ```var config```.
 This is where you define files to be compiled.
-3. Add your new file to the scripts object (e.g. ```new_file : 'path/to/file'```)
+3. Add your new file property to the scripts object (e.g. ```new_file : 'path/to/file'```)
 4. Open webpack.config.js and find ```entry```.
 This is where you define where in the dist directory the new file will be placed, and the name of the output file itself.
 5. Add an entry for your new file (e.g. ```'location/finalScriptName': gulpConfig.src.scripts.new_file```)

 **Including jQuery**

-The toolkit can use jQuery from a WordPress or Drupal install, or it can be included using Webpack.
-To activate the jQuery Webpack plugin, uncomment lines 51-56 in webpack.config.js.
-This will load jQuery within the context of the files and provide it as a global variable.
+The toolkit will use jQuery from an external source loaded from a WordPress or Drupal install, or CDN.

 ## Styleguide